 Body language has a huge impact on how doctors interact with their patients.
-These three non-verbal adjustments that can improve the way healthcare professionals communicate with patients.
+These three non-verbal adjustments can improve the way healthcare professionals communicate with patients.

 In order to develop a beneficial relationship with your patients, you have to have clear communication.
 Effective body language helps remove communication ambiguities and can help calm your patients.
 The patient needs to feel that they can trust you, or they may not be able to accurately communicate what is wrong, making your job as a physician more difficult or even impossible.

 While only 7% of communication may be based on the words you say, more than a third (38%) actually comes from your tone of voice.
 If you’ve ever heard the often shouted argument, “It’s not what you said!
 It’s how you said it!” then this probably makes sense.

 When dealing with a patient, make sure that your tone of voice matches what you are saying.
 Patients will pick up on incongruities between what you are saying and the tone of voice you are using to say it.
 Keep your tone warm and comforting, but don’t overdo it.
 Put too much into it and it can seem insincere.

 Effective body language begins with the eyes and the face.
 Eye contact is one of the most powerful forms of nonverbal communication, but many physicians forget to utilize it.
 Often, as the physician is pondering how to diagnose the patient’s condition or poring over the patient’s chart looking for new insight, they completely forget to make eye contact with the patient, even occasionally.
 Unintentionally, these physicians send a message of disinterest or condescension.